alonso-m/bitbucket-arm-docker/README.md

    Set 'true' if CATALINA\_CONNECTOR\_SCHEME is 'https'.

+## Application Mode Settings (Bitbucket Server 5.0 + only)

+This docker image can be run as a [Smart Mirror](https://confluence.atlassian.com/bitbucketserver/smart-mirroring-776640046.html) or as part of a [Data Center](https://confluence.atlassian.com/enterprise/bitbucket-data-center-668468332.html) cluster.
+You can specify the following properties to start Bitbucket as a mirror or as a Data Center node:

+* `ELASTICSEARCH_ENABLED` (default: true)

+  Set 'false' to prevent Elasticsearch from starting in the container.
+This should be used if Elasticsearch is running remotely, e.g. for if Bitbucket is running in a Data Center cluster

+* `APPLICATION_MODE` (default: default)

+   The mode Bitbucket will run in.
+This can be set to 'mirror' to start Bitbucket as a Smart Mirror.
+This will also disable Elasticsearch even if `ELASTICSEARCH_ENABLED` has not been set to 'false'.

+* `HAZELCAST_NETWORK_MULTICAST` (default: false)

+   Data Center: Set 'true' to enable Bitbucket to find new Data Center cluster members via multicast. `HAZELCAST_NETWORK_TCPIP` should not be specified when using this setting.

+* `HAZELCAST_NETWORK_TCPIP` (default: false)

+   Data Center: Set 'true' to enable Bitbucket to find new Data Center cluster members via TCPIP.
+This setting requires `HAZELCAST_NETWORK_TCPIP_MEMBERS` to be specified. `HAZELCAST_NETWORK_MULTICAST` should not be specified when using this setting.

+* `HAZELCAST_NETWORK_TCPIP_MEMBERS`

+   Data Center: List of members that Hazelcast nodes should connect to when HAZELCAST_NETWORK_TCPIP is 'true'

+* `HAZELCAST_GROUP_NAME`

+   Data Center: Specifies the cluster group the instance should join.

+* `HAZELCAST_GROUP_PASSWORD`

+   Data Center: The password required to join the specified cluster group.

 # Upgrade

 To upgrade to a more recent version of Bitbucket Server you can simply stop the `bitbucket`